June·teenth

 /jo͞oːnˌːnTH,ˌjo͞onˈtēnTH,jo͞o:nˈtē:nTH/

-Juneteenth, a holiday celebrating the end of slavery in the United States, originated in Galveston, Texas, in 1865, commemorating African American Emancipation Day on June 19.
+Juneteenth, a holiday celebrating the end of slavery in the United States, originated in Galveston, Texas, in 1865.
+It commemorates African American Emancipation Day on June 19.
 It is important to note that this holiday was observed two and a half years after President Lincoln’s Emancipation Proclamation became official on January 1, 1863.

 Despite the Emancipation Proclamation, black people remained enslaved in Texas due to the limited number of Union soldiers.
 However, Major General Gordon Granger led Union soldiers who landed in Galveston, Texas, and announced that the war had ended and the enslaved were now free.